 The construction of this station was first begun in 1986, and expanded in 2001.
 The station is worth viewing not only for its underground architecture, but also for one of its subway entrances.
 Click here to see the unique entrance, which looks like a train bursting through the sidewalk from below.
 Architect Zbiginiew Peter Pininski reported he felt inspired by surrealist artist René Magritte when creating it.

+What do you think of these beautiful subway stations?
 Writing about subway stations make me anxious like something it’s telling me to move, move, move…okay gonna just put on my shoes there and head anywhere.
 Will you join me?

 See also: CREATIVE TYPOGRAPHY BY JACOB EISINGER